astronomer/docs/learn/airflow-setup-teardown.md

 ### Independent sets of setup/teardown tasks

-You can have several independent sets of setup and teardown tasks in the same DAG.
+You can have several independent sets of setup and teardown tasks in the same DAG which can be connected using any of the relationship management methods described previously.
 For example you might have a pair of tasks that sets up and tears down a cluster and another pair that sets up and tears down a temporary database.

 <Tabs
     defaultValue="decorators"